Feeds:

 I am a big believer in “The Synchronicity of Life”… events, circumstances, random meetings of people one hasn’t seen in years, etc. Such is the recent unexpected meeting of Louis Zamperini, the American WWII survivor whose story is beautifully told in Laura Hillenbrand’s book “Unbroken: A WWII story of Survival, Resilience and Redemption”.

 I was attending the International Conference of Shopping Centers (ICSC) in Vegas.
-A group called Chainlinks of which Flake & Kelley is a member was hosting speakers … speakers on the Economy, on the Retail Market, on ICSC.
+A group called Chainlinks of which Kelley Commercial is a member was hosting speakers … speakers on the Economy, on the Retail Market, on ICSC.
 The surprise came to me as the featured speaker, a lively 95 years young man, Louis Zamperini, took the stage and held an audience of 400 spellbound with his unbelievable story.

 If you have not read “Unbroken”, do it now.
 If you’ve ever felt like the world weighs heavy on you, or you feel you can’t go on, read this book and I promise you will stand up, dust yourself off and face any adversity that comes along with a renewed energy